2nd Generation Christianity

 2. Didn't know their heritage.

-This failure can also be stated of the first generation of Israelites.
-These second generation Christians did not know the wonderful things the Lord had done for them.
-They did not know of the miracles of God providing in the wilderness nor Gods great power over Egypt to deliver them from cruel slavery.
+This failure can also be stated for the first generation of Israelites.
+These second-generation Christians did not know the wonderful things the Lord had done for them.
+They did not know of the miracles of God providing in the wilderness nor God's great power over Egypt to deliver them from cruel slavery.
 They didn't know.
-And because of this, Gods delivering power and wonderful blessings seemed distant.
+And because of this, God's delivering power and wonderful blessings seemed distant.

-The next critical failure of these second generation Christians was that they took for granted Gods blessings.
-If you think about it, second generation Christians have truly been blessed by God.
-They are raised under Gods Word and church and so many Godly people around them.
+The next critical failure of these second-generation Christians was that they took for granted God's blessings.
+If you think about it, second-generation Christians have truly been blessed by God.
+They are raised under God's word and church and so many godly people around them.
 God spared them from a life of sin and ruin.
-God let them be born in a family of Christians so hey can further carry the torch of Jesus.
+God let them be born in a family of Christians so they can further carry the torch of Jesus.

 But sadly, many take all that God has done for them and throw it out the window.
 They turn their back on God and live for themselves, a vain pursuit.